UTAustin-SwarmLab/Temporal-Logic-Video-Dataset/README.md

 ### Dataset Structure

 We provide a v1 dataset as a proof of concept.
 The data is offered as serialized objects, each containing a set of frames with annotations.
+You can download the dataset from our [dataset repository](https://huggingface.co/datasets/minkyuchoi/Temporal-Logic-Video-Dataset) in Hugging Face.

 #### File Naming Convention
 `\<tlv_data_type\>:source:\<datasource\>-number_of_frames:\<number_of_frames\>-\<uuid\>.pkl`